satellite-image-deep-learning/techniques/README.md

 * Time series weather data for several US cities -> https://www.kaggle.com/selfishgene/historical-hourly-weather-data

 # Online computing resources
-Generally a GPU is required for DL.
+Generally a GPU is required for DL, and this section lists Jupyter environments with GPU available.
+TLDR: Colab for free computing with GPU, all others have strings attached.

 ### Google Colab
 * Collaboratory [notebooks](https://colab.research.google.com) with GPU as a backend for free for 12 hours at a time